MCP Servers

 | Auth | Whether authentication is configured for the upstream connection. |

-| Transport | Connection type: HTTP or STDIO. |
+| Transport | Connection type: Built-in for a Willow connector, or HTTP or STDIO for a server you configured yourself. |

 | Content | Tool count and whether prompts or resources are enabled for the proxy. |